gehl-institute/pldp/CONTRIBUTING.md

 If you see text that needs to be changed in this project, feel free to open a [Pull Request](https://github.com/gehl-institute/pldp/compare).

 If you'd rather email, you can do that too: [publiclife@gehlinstitute.org](mailto:publiclife@gehlinstitute.org).

+This project uses a [Creative Commons Attribution 4.0 International license](license).